Chinook | Dog Breed Info, Pictures, Traits & Facts

 The Chinook is a large-sized dog that is sturdy and muscular with triangular, floppy ears that can also be held erect.
 They have a short, thick double coat that is usually a fawn color but can come in a variety of shades such as silver fawn, palomino, red gold, and a gray red.
 The Chinook tends to have black on his muzzle and on his ears.

 The Chinook is a healthy and energetic dog that will live an average lifespan for a large dog.
 Chinooks are eager to please and very smart and are, therefore, relatively easy to train.
-They’re very social and friendly dogs.
+They’re very social and friendly dogs, that make a great choice for active families who have large spaces for the Chinook to run around in.

 3 Little-Known Facts About the Chinook